theupdateframework/taps/candidate-tuf-versions.md

 As described in the [Rationale](#rationale), repositories should support multiple TUF specification versions.
 In order to do so, this TAP proposes a new directory structure for repositories.
-When a repository manager chooses to upgrade to a new major TUF spec version, they create a new directory on the repository named for the major version (for example 2.0.0).
-This directory will contain all metadata files for the new spec version, but target files will remain in the parent directory to save space.
+When a repository manager chooses to upgrade to a new major TUF specification version, they create a new directory on the repository named for the major version (for example 2.0.0).
+This directory will contain all metadata files for the new specification version, but target files will remain in the parent directory to save space.
 In this case the metadata files (in directories according to their spec version) can point to target files relative to the parent directory.
-After creating the directory, the repository creates and signs root, snapshot, timestamp, and top level targets metadata using the new TUF spec version and places these metadata files in the directory.
-The root file should be signed by both the new root key and the current root key (the root key from the most recent metadata in the previous major spec version).
-Clients will now be able to use the new metadata files once their TUF spec versions are also updated.
+After creating the directory, the repository creates and signs root, snapshot, timestamp, and top-level targets metadata using the new TUF specification version and places these metadata files in the directory.
+The root file should be signed by both the new root key and the current root key (the root key from the most recent metadata in the previous major specification version).
+Clients will now be able to use the new metadata files once their TUF specification versions are also updated.
 After an update to version 2.0.0, the repository structure may look like: